 - Enter your own comments in the text box.

 - Check to email the comment to the inquirer.
-If the inquirer has a verified SMS number, you can also communicate with her via SMS (which doesn't accept attachments).
+If the inquirer has a verified mobile/text number, you can also communicate with her via text message (which doesn't accept attachments).

-- You can attach files to any non-SMS comment.
+- You can attach files to any non-text comment.
 If you email the comment, this file will be sent as an attachment.

-Likewise, if you communicate with her via text/SMS, she need only reply to the message.
+Likewise, if you communicate with her via text, she need only reply to the message.